 The TLS procedure described in the RFC 5216 [38] is TLS 1.1 [39].
 However, the use of TLS 1.1 is not recommended in 3GPP networks [5], and should be disabled also in the EAP server if EAP-TLS is used.
 A newer version, TLS 1.2 is defined in RFC 5246 [40].
 The basic protocol procedures for TLS 1.1 and TLS 1.2 are the same.
 The major changes are in security capability, pseudorandom function (PRF) and cipher suites.
 The details of changes can be found in section 1.2 of RFC 5246.
 The EAP server should always choose the highest TLS version that is supported on both endpoints.

 The procedure below is based on the unified authentication framework from the present document, procedures from TS 23.502 and RFC 5216 [38].
-The procedure is presented here as an example, and other potential procedures are possible, e.g. if TLS resumption is used.
+The procedure is presented here as an example, and other potential procedures are possible, e.g. when TLS resumption is used.
+The procedure below also assumes that the device is a 3GPP UE with 5G capabilities, and devices without 3GPP capability (namely non-3GPP devices) should also be able to authenticate to the 5G core using EAP-TLS as defined in RFC 5216 [38].
+Non-3GPP devices will likely communicate with the SEAF via an intermediate gateway function, which receives the 5G related parameters (including ngKSI and the ABBA) from the SEAF but will not send those parameters to the non-3GPP devices.